 Reporting your injury a few months or even weeks later isn’t an option.
 In most states, you only have a certain window of time to report your injury to your supervisor.

-For example, in Colorado, you’re expected to report your injury within four days of gets ing hurt.
+For example, in Colorado, you’re expected to report your injury within four days of getting hurt.
 Failing to notify your employer about your injury as soon as you can will ruin your chances of your claim being accepted.
 Although you may be under the impression that you have all the time in the world, acting quickly is one of the most essential steps in your claim being accepted.
+You will likely need to be evaluated by a doctor, which will likely be an independent doctor, in which case you may need to learn about chaperones in IME appointments.

 Workers Compensation Isn’t Healthcare